EricYuzo/dotfiles/README.md

 I created this repository to store config files for my Debian system.

-After a while, I wrote some setup scripts, just fun and bash coding.
+After a while, I wrote some setup scripts, just for fun and bash coding.

 ## Scripts